-Take precautions against mosquito bites.
+Take precautions against mosquito bites to prevent dengue and other mosquito-borne illnesses.
 Wear long-sleeved shirts, pants, and socks, and use insect protection containing DEET, picaridin, or another approved repellent.

 Do not use aspirin or ibuprofen products if you suspect you may have dengue, as these could exacerbate bleeding tendencies associated with the disease.

 If you plan on traveling to neighboring countries, consider vaccinations and health risks specific to the areas you will be visiting.
 For more information, refer to the US CDC website

 Singapore is 1 degree north of the equator.
 The climate is classified as tropical rainforest with no distinct seasons.